Turbo Compressor Surge – How to fix it

 None really, reducing boost reduces power but we weren’t able to make full power when the turbo was surging anyway.
 We probably have at least the same power as when the engine was surging, but with the added benefit of less stress on the turbo and a happier engine all round.

 There is another solution to turbo surge that can potentially allow us to run the same boost pressure as when the surge was occurring and also allow us to make more power for the same boost pressure.
 A win-win situation.
-We are about to start researching a product we hope will do exactly this.
-If you want to receive updates, subscribe to the MoviChip newsletter.
+This is where anti-surge compressor housings come in.
+The issue with anti-surge compressor housings comes when your turbo doesn’t have one.
+Perhaps it can be machined into the existing housing or perhaps a complete new housing is required.
+Either way, not an easy solution to implement and not very cheap.